fhiso/legacy-format/tag-list.md

 :     Given name or earned name.
 Different given names are separated by a comma.

 Payload
-:    1--120 characters, with 1--90 characters between each comma
+:    A string.
+    It is RECOMMENDED that implementations support payloads of at least 120 characters.
+    It is RECOMMENDED that implementations support at least 90 characters between each comma.

 Substructures
 :    None